videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

     }
 ```

-Working with a Prefab
+#### Working with a Prefab

-In the existing code, the Instantiate() function is used to clone an existing object from in the Unity project.
-What is cloned is a Prefab Button.
+In the existing code, the *Instantiate()* function is used to clone an existing object from in the Unity project.
+What is cloned is a Prefab **Button**.

 To create this Prefab, create a Button.

 In the Project View, create a folder.
 Name it "Prefabs".

-Drag and drop the game object from the Hierarchy View to the Project View and in the “Prefabs” folder.
+Drag and drop the game object from the Hierarchy View to the Project View and in the "Prefabs" folder.

 Right-click on the new Button and choose Delete.
 (Make sure it is in the Prefabs folder before deleting!)